bzvnr/4chan-Link-Updater/README.md

 Tests are used to verify this project's functionality (see [limitations](#limitations) for tests that don't pass).

-To run the tests, in a terminal navigated to the project's directory, run ```npm install``` if packages aren't installed, then ```npm test``` run the tests.
+To run the tests, in a terminal navigated to the project's directory, run ```npm install``` if packages aren't installed, then ```npm test``` to run the tests.

 ## Limitations

-Image links to images are currently not supported.To see the links that currently cannot be parsed, view [testCases.json](./lib/testCases.json) and search for "*nonfunctional*".
-Note that post and thread links ending in the format `/{threadNumber},{postNumber}` are not supported.
+Image links are currently not supported.
+To see the links that currently cannot be parsed, view [testCases.json](./lib/testCases.json) and search for "*nonFunctional*".
+Note that post and thread links in the format `/{threadNumber},{postNumber}` are not supported.

 There is no safety check for non-functional links.
 Use with caution.